azuryte5/the-gathering-ORM/README.md

 WHEN I enter schema and seed commands
-[✔️]THEN a development database is created and is seeded with test data WHEN I enter the command to invoke the application
-[✔️ ]THEN my server is started and the Sequelize models are synced to the MySQL database WHEN I open API GET routes in Insomnia Core for categories, products, or tags [✔️ ]THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core [  ]THEN I am able to successfully create, update, and delete data in my database
+[✔️]THEN a development database is created and is seeded with test data WHEN I enter the command to invoke the application [✔️]THEN my server is started and the Sequelize models are synced to the MySQL database WHEN I open API GET routes in Insomnia Core for categories, products, or tags [✔️]THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core [✔️]THEN I am able to successfully create, update, and delete data in my database
 ```
-🛑

 ----
 ## Credits
-Made by Andrew Lefebvre 🏢
+Made by Andrew Lefebvre 🔧🤲🏗️🛑🤏

 -----